barryosull/barryosull.com/contents/articles/2018-05-27-projector-lifecycles.md

 1. Run modes
 2. Lifecycle
 3. Failures
 If you have a handle on all three of these, then you're set.
-You'll be able to deploy and manage projectors with ease, fixing issues when they arise, with minimal issues for you or your customers.
+You'll be able to deploy and manage projectors with ease, fixing issues when they arise, with minimal downtime for you or your customers.

 I've built a projectionist system to solve the above problem, but it's not ready for the limelight, it's more of an experiment in distilling the above down into a single system.
 Feel free to have a look though! https://github.com/barryosull/the-projectionist